Alex4747-J/Nguyen_Anh_Lightbox-Build/README.md

-# Nguyen_Anh_Lightbox-Build
+# LIGHTBOX BUILD LOVE AND DEEP SPACE
-This is a repo for the lightbox build of Multi Auth class.
+ This is a repo for the assignment of lightbox build for Multi Auth class.

+## Subject
+This is a repo containing the coding for lightbox build of Love & Deepspace character.

+## Installation

+TODO: Describe the installation process

+## Usage

+To use, open index.html in the browser of your choice and do accordingly to the website.

+## Contributing

+1. Fork it!
+2. Create your feature branch: `git checkout -b my-new-feature`
+3. Commit your changes: `git commit -am 'Add some feature'`
+4. Push to the branch: `git push origin my-new-feature`
+5. Submit a pull request :D

+## Credits

+Anh Phuong Nguyen (Alex)

+## License

+See the license file